Jamesits/SND/README.md

 Minimal authoritative PTR (rDNS, reverse DNS) resolver with automatic generation of records.

-**WARNING**: This piece of software is at a very early development stage and should be considered experimental.
-It only implements a minimal feature set to pass the RIPE automated DNS test and is by no means standard-compliant.
-Please don't run it in production.

 [![Build Status](https://dev.azure.com/nekomimiswitch/General/_apis/build/status/SND?branchName=master)](https://dev.azure.com/nekomimiswitch/General/_build/latest?definitionId=71&branchName=master)
 [![](https://images.microbadger.com/badges/image/jamesits/snd.svg)](https://microbadger.com/images/jamesits/snd "Get your own image badge on microbadger.com")